Yemeni civil war (1994): War

-Southern leaders seceded and declared the Democratic Republic of Yemen (DRY) on 21 May 1994.
-Saleh responded by calling on Islamists to support his cause, with several factions coming to the aid of the North.
+Southern leader al-Beidh seceded and declared the Democratic Republic of Yemen (DRY) on night of 21 May 1994.
+Secession was greeted with celebratory shots fired into the sky by Southern forces defending the capital, Aden.
+Saleh responded by calling on Islamists to support his cause, with several factions coming to the aid of the North, and put forward the slogan "unity or death."
+No international government recognized the DRY.